 Anvaya Cove Beach and Nature Club, Morong Bataan (May 1-2)

 A perfect way to celebrate Labor’s day is thru visiting this relaxing Beach and Nature Club in Morong, Bataan.
 Our main purpose of visiting this 5-hour drive Nature Club was because we’re participants in a 21KM trail run.
 Unfortunately, due to a long drive and having not enough rest, we have decide to just enjoy our stay in a hotel and maximize our time to experience this impressive amenities of Anvaya.
 At the Anvaya Cove Beach & Nature Club, you can throw yourself into the thick of things or wade slowly through a calm day.
 The Welcome Pavilion, in true Asian Tropical style, is a pleasant respite before your day gets going.
 At the Main Pavilion, a veritable hub of activity, there is always a multitude of things to do.
-Lunch at the Bamboo Café is a chance to bond with the kids before an afternoon at the Game Room.
+Lunch at the Bamboo Café is a chance to bond with the kids before an afternoon at the Game Room where you can play games such as 먹튀.
 At the Beach Area, you can choose your pleasure-relaxation at the Massage Salas or if you crave some exhilaration you can try water sports.
 The water is great at The Pools at Anvaya, and the kids are safe and sound at the Seahorse Kiddie Village.
 With discoveries at every step on various trails, the Nature Camp rounds out a perfect sunny day.
 You know you have found a treasure trove when family encounters with nature become a tradition, and you have given them wonderful memories to last a lifetime.